chtoucas/Abc/README.md

 ### Usage

 First and foremost,
-- **DO apply all guidelines for `ValueTuple<>`** and, if they contradict what I say here, follow your own wisdom.
+- **DO apply all guidelines for `ValueTuple<>` and, if they contradict what I say here, follow your own wisdom.**
 - **DO NOT use `Maybe<T>` as a parameter in public APIs.**

 When tempted to do so, we should think harder, most certainly there is a better design.
 It is also dubious to see a method returning a _maybe_ when the method has no reason to fail.

-In general, I would even not recommend to use `Maybe<T>` in a general purpose library.
-Of course, this does not mean that you should not use this type at all, otherwise I would not have written this library.
+In general, I would even not recommend to expose `Maybe<T>` in a general purpose library.
+Of course, this does not mean that you should not use this type at all, otherwise I would not have written this library. _Maybe_'s are generally ephemeral and used inside a method.

 Regarding performance:
 - **AVOID using a _maybe_ if the object is expected to be long-lived.**
 - **AVOID using a _maybe_ in hot code paths.**

 About the May-Parse pattern:
-- **DO use May-Parse pattern instead of the Try-Parse pattern for reference types.**
+- **DO use the May-Parse pattern instead of the Try-Parse pattern for reference types.**
 - **DO use the prefix _May_ for methods implementing this pattern.**